safety-crew/IBM-HTML-Creating-Simple-Webpage/README.md

 # IBM-HTML-Creating-Simple-Webpage

-In this hands-on lab, I demonstrated the following skills:
+In this lab, I created a web page with details of Mr. Watson.

+### Skills Demonstrated:

-- Creating HTML file.
+- Creating a new HTML document.
-- Implementing fundamental text tags.
-- Implementing image tag.
+- Specifying the DOCTYPE.
+- Adding the head and body elements.
+- Adding a title.
+- Adding a heading.
+- Addinh a paragraph.
+- Addinh an image.
-- Implementing list tags.
+- Creating a list of items.
-- Implementing table tags.
+- Adding a table of data.
+- Adding links to other pages.